 Your insolvency practitioner will work with you to determine an affordable payment to make over the payment period.
 In order to calculate these regular payments, your insolvency practitioner will need information about your monthly household income and expenditure, to work out your disposable income.
 The disposable income is basically the money you have left after you pay all of your household bills and expenses.
 Sometimes you may have an unexpected bill, or your circumstances change.
 There is the possibility of taking a payment break during your IVA - however, this has to be approved or it would be considered a breach of your arrangement and could be considered a failure of your individual voluntary arrangement.

-How Do I Know If I Need an IVA?
+How Do I Know If an IVA is a Good Idea?

 If you need some help deciding if an individual voluntary arrangement is right for you, consider getting in touch with NDH Financial for a free IVA consultation.
 We offer a simple conversation to see if an IVA is right for you based on your circumstances and the legal requirements of the IVA.